 Charcuterie is made on site as well as cream cheese and ice cream, bread is freshly baked every morning and fish is smoked over apple wood chips in the Staith House smoker.

-In July, the Staith House was named as Catey Newcomer of the Year at the Catey awards and was named as top five in the UK for fish cookery in the Seafood Restaurant of the Year awards.
+In July, the Staith House was named as Catey Newcomer of the Year at the Catey awards and was named as top five in the UK for fish cookery in the Seafood Restaurant of the Year awards and it was awarded a Bib Gourmand by the esteemed Michelin Guide in 2017.

 A daily changing menu reflects fish that has been landed by local fishermen, which are moored metres away from the pub – and there is always seasonal game too.

-Other dishes include rare-breed pork and locally supplied beef and lamb.
+Other dishes on its daily menu include rare-breed pork and locally supplied beef and lamb.

 The pub admits its secret to its award-winning Sunday roast is having the best local beef from Ryal Farm, lamb from nearby Simonburn served with fresh vegetables, fluffy Yorkshire puddings and real gravy.